crisbotta/portfolio-hugo-website/content/project/imageo_paper/index.md

 title: ImaGeo - Better Touristic Experiences Through Instant Information

-summary: Project focusing on accurate geo-temporal coding in photos with the prospect of transforming the use of geo-temporal media tagging and demonstrating the true potential of location-based applications for the Tourism and Heritage industries.
+summary: Project by IN2 focusing on accurate geo-temporal coding in photos with the prospect of transforming the use of geo-temporal media tagging and demonstrating the true potential of location-based applications for the Tourism and Heritage industries.

 tags: